iaeiou/blue-plankton-2/content/posts/wildlife.md

 > I've seen bobcats and coyotes roaming during daylight.
 They're not just nocturnal.

+If you have a cat, you should also be concerned about birds of prey.
+New Hampshire has some ferocious raptors including large bald eagles.

+I once found 3 turkey vultures circling overhead while my cat was taking a nap on the back deck balcony.
+Thank goodness, turkey vultures don't attack living animals.
+But still, it made me aware of how quickly a bird of prey could size up your cat while you're only a few feet away.

 House cats whose outdoor activities have been limited to forays across manicured lawns will probably not survive being let outdoors in New Hampshire.

-I kept my late cat indoors and she chafed against the restriction, developing a form of cabin fever: an occasional mix of irritability and boredom.
+Other than the back balcony, I kept my late cat indoors and she chafed against the restriction, developing a form of cabin fever: an occasional mix of irritability and boredom.

 If you own a cat, this may be a tough decision for you.
 If you have the option, choose a home that has enough interior space (at least 1,000 square feet I'd say) so that Fluffy the Cat run around at full speed and get adequate exercise.